matthewscottgraham/HexBuilder/README.md

 - Tools for manual terrain manipulation, using an area of effect.
 - Placement of features on faces, edges or vertices
 - Serialization / Deserialization of game data.
-- particle effects - gpu or cpu particles, dependent on platform
+- Particle effects - gpu or cpu particles, dependent on platform
-- day/night cycle
+- Day / Night cycle
+- Screenshot tool that allows for adjusting Camera Field of View, Depth of Field and Time of Day.
+- Screensaver mode, that chooses random tiles and animates camera view to create an endless animation.
+- Audio
-- audio
+- Tweening

 ## Dependencies
 - **Unity 6.2**